vitale232/ngx-widget-post/README.md

 # License

-The code in this repository is based on an Esri example, which is licensed under the Apache 2.0 license.
+Some of the code in this repository is based on an Esri example, which is licensed under the Apache 2.0 license.
 Please visit the original source code and license here: https://github.com/Esri/jsapi-resources/blob/master/license.txt

 # NgxWidget